The threat from money laundering

 The UK benefits from an active and dynamic business environment, supported by a limited number of restrictions on establishing a business.
 The ease with which a company can be established is frequently exploited by criminals who set apparently legitimate companies both within UK and offshore, but which are primarily a mechanism for laundering illicit funds.

 The property market is another route exploited by criminals, particularly in London.
-Money laundered in this country has frequently originated in another country; large financial centres are attractive destinations or transit points for the proceeds of crime.
+Money laundered in this country is often the proceeds of crime generated in another country; large financial centres are attractive destinations or transit points for the proceeds of crime.

 Large volumes of criminal money flowing through the UK could result in criminal and regulatory penalties being imposed by UK, EU and US authorities.
 This could in turn lead to the withdrawal from the UK, or potential collapse, of major financial institutions.